farolfo/jComprehension/README.md

 Predicate<Integer> isEven = x -> x % 2 == 0;
 List<Integer> evens = list.stream().filter(isEven).collect(Collectors.toList());
 ```
-This tow approaches solve our problem, but now we can also do this with the List Comprehensions approach of jComprehension
+These two approaches solve our problem, but now we can also do this with the List Comprehensions approach of jComprehension
 ```java
 List<Integer> evens = new ListComprehension<Integer>()
   .suchThat(x -> {